-We’re all on lockdown for 4 weeks.
-This is going to be interesting that’s for sure!
-So we’ve put together some resources to help keep you all occupied (and sane).
+We’ve put some resources to help keep you all occupied.
 There is something for everyone, tirohia mai!

 The following karakia are for your personal use.
 This list is not meant to be an exhaustive account of karakia as such but merely an introductory guide to it.
 Some are shortened versions of longer karakia, and others are not very long at all.
 They should be said with a focussed mind and a stout heart.
 They can be said aloud, quietly or said in the mind.
 They can be said by Men or Women.

 You may have some of your own karakia that you use on a regular basis.
 He tino pai tēnā.
 You are more than welcome to use these karakia should the need arise.
 They can be shared within your whānau also.